ftheberge/CMS2023_MiniCourse/README.md

-# Mining Complex Networks - Practical Methods for Mining Graphs
+# Mining Complex Networks
-### with examples using Python-igraph
+## with examples using Python-igraph

 **Notebook 1: EDA**